Weekly Goal Review Process: 25-Minute Reset

 Why do weekly goal reviews fail, and how do you make them stick?

 Building a weekly review routine takes longer than most people expect.
-As Phillippa Lally and colleagues at University College London found, habit formation takes an average of 66 days [6].
-Expect the weekly review to feel effortful for the first 8-9 weeks before it becomes automatic.
-The three most common reasons weekly reviews collapse: the review takes too long, it feels like busywork, or life disrupts the routine.
+As Phillippa Lally and colleagues at University College London found, habit formation takes an average of 66 days, with individual timelines ranging from 18 to 254 days [6].
+Singh and colleagues (2024) similarly placed the median at approximately 66 days for health-behavior habits [11].
+So expect the weekly review to feel effortful for roughly 9 to 10 weeks (66 days on average [6]) before it starts to feel automatic.
+The three most common reasons weekly goal check-ins collapse: the review takes too long, it feels like busywork, or life disrupts the routine.

 The length problem is the easiest to solve.
 If your weekly goal evaluation takes more than 30 minutes, you are over-engineering it.
-Focus on 3-5 active goals and keep obstacle notes brief.
+Focus on three to five active goals and keep obstacle notes brief.
 The 5-Point Compass Review is designed to stay under 25 minutes for one reason: reviews that creep past 30 minutes are reviews people stop doing.

 The busywork problem is subtler.
 Reviews feel pointless when they do not produce decisions.
 If you finish a review and nothing changes about next week’s plan, it was a formality, not a review.
 Every weekly review should produce at least one specific change: a goal dropped, a new priority added, or a different approach to a recurring obstacle.
 A solid goal review checklist helps ensure you do not skip these decision-making steps.